OliverGrainge/Generative_AI_on_arm/README.md

    ```bash
    jupyter lab
    ```
-   Copy the link provided in the terminal output, open it in your browser, and follow the instructions in the notebooks.
+   Copy the link provided in the terminal output, open it in your local browser, and follow the instructions in the notebooks.

 ---

+### **Lab 3: Comparative Inference Benchmarking on ARM Server and Edge Devices**

+1. Follow the setup stpes for `lab1` on your local raspberry pi.
+2. Follow the setup stpes for `lab2` on your raspberry pi, to create and connect to a cloud instance.
+3. Open `lab3.ipynb` to find the instructions for completing the lab

+---

 ## **Additional Notes**

-- Ensure that you have the necessary permissions to launch AWS instances and SSH into them.
-- The labs require an active internet connection for downloading models and dependencies.
+- To complete this course you are required to have access to a Raspberry Pi-5, for the cloud sections, AWS can be utilised.
-- For Lab 2, make sure to terminate the EC2 instance when you're done to avoid unnecessary charges.
+- For Lab 2 and 3 make sure to terminate the EC2 instance when you're done to avoid unnecessary charges.

----

-Happy learning!
+**Happy learning!**